DaveMielke/NBP/b2g/ui/doc/navigation.rst

-The easiest way to navigate the screen is to use the Forward and Backward keys because they move sequentially through all of the screen elements, including those that only contain descriptive text, without missing any of them.
+The easiest way to navigate the screen is to use the Forward and Backward keys because they move sequentially through all of the screen elements, including those that merely present helpful text, without missing any of them.
 The Forward key stops at the end of the screen, and the Backward key stops at the start of the screen.